-When an infection is suspected, it's most commonly diagnosed by a test that can detect the presence of HIV antibodies in either the blood or saliva.
+When an HIV infection is suspected, it's most commonly diagnosed by tests that can detect the presence of HIV antibodies in either the blood or saliva.
 An antibody is a type of protein secreted by certain white blood cells that can detect and destroy foreign bodies like viruses or bacteria.
 An antigen, by contrast, is any substance that can provoke an immune response in the form of antibodies (as happens with HIV).

 The two tests used to confirm HIV infection—the HIV ELISA and Western Blot—are designed to react in the presence of HIV antibodies.
 A "positive" result means that HIV antibodies have been detected and that an infection has occurred.
 A "negative" result means that no antibodies have been detected and that HIV infection has not occurred.

 Conversely, a "false positive" is when a test incorrectly indicates an HIV infection, while a "false negative" is when the test incorrectly shows that no infection has occurred.
 Both of these are relatively rare are using current testing assays.

 People will usually develop measurable levels of HIV antibodies within 30 days of infection, although some may take longer—up to three months in some cases.
 HIV antigens, by contrast, take between between two to five weeks to develop.

 Before this happens, there is a period when antibody levels are too low to reliably be detected.
 This is called the "window period."
 It is during this time that an infected person can pass HIV to others, but still have a negative result if given an antibody test.

-If you believe you have been infected and suspect when you might have been exposed, it's important you share this with your doctor or testing center.
-They can then help determine if the HIV test falls within the window period, or if it can be performed with reasonable reliability.
+If you believe you have been infected and suspect when you might have been accidentally exposed to HIV, it's important that you share this with your doctor or testing center.
+They can then help determine if the HIV test falls within the window period or if it can be performed with reasonable level of reliability.